milsek/prog-prev-proj/README.md

 ```
 ### JavaScript declarations
 This mini-compiler uses **_let_** and **_const_** keywords in order to provide control over variables.
 Obviously, _const_ variables have to be initialized upon declaration and they cannot be reassigned later, while the variables declared using the _let_ keyword can be changed at will.
-It expands upon the aforementioned miniC compiler by allowing the user to also initialize variables upon declaration, as well as initialize global variables (only using _let_ though).
+It expands upon the aforementioned miniC compiler by allowing the user to also initialize variables upon declaration, as well as declare global variables (only using _let_ though, without initialization).
 ```js
 let b;
 function main() {